timtimkaaa/MyObsidianRepoo/Mind/On being the most evolved and smart person.md

 I was thinking about the industrial revolution and the hunt for the best most comfortable life.
 Which deserves a piece of its own -> [[NEW Industrial revolution]]

 From there I came back to a seemingly old idea I realized myself and noticed in many different places: improvement without a reason and no matter the cost.
-The thing that led the Industrial revolution and the expansions of the Roman Empire.
+The thing that led the Industrial revolution and the expansions of the Roman Empire. -> [[Ruthless Improvement]]

-As of **29.05.2025** I don't really enjoy or support this idea.

-I
+But more importantly I had

 <hr>

 https://en.wikipedia.org/wiki/Meliorism